John is currently pursuing a bachelor's degree in History and researches mythology and folklore in his free time.

-Hubris is a recurring theme in Greek Mythology.
-Hubris, or arrogance, is one of the sins not taken lightly in Greek Mythology.
+Hubris is a recurring theme in Greek mythology.
+Hubris, or arrogance, is one of the sins not taken lightly.
 The Greek gods were based upon humanity.
-Where we now think of divine as having no imperfections, the Greeks believed that their divinities had all the same imperfections as humanity- they loved, became angry, and made mistakes.
+Where we now think of the divine as having no imperfections, the Greeks believed that their divinities had all the same imperfections as humanity- they loved, became angry, and made mistakes.
 They also were extremely jealous beings.
 The gods and goddesses were jealous of one another, often leading to such conflicts as the Trojan War.
 Humans did not escape the gods’ envy, especially those who claimed to be equal to or better than the gods’ themselves.
 This was what was defined as hubris.
 Not just excessive arrogance.
 The gods did not care about arrogance so long as one did not compare one's self to the gods.
 That was an unforgivable sin.
 For example, Salmoneus demanded that his subjects worship him the same way they worshipped Zeus, so Zeus struck him down and Hades subjected him to eternal torment in Tartarus.
 Narcissus, punished by being forced to forever stare at his face in the waters of a still pool was another man who was punished for his arrogance.
 In his case, he was vain and extremely prideful of his beauty.
 The story of Arachne and Athena is one of the foremost examples of the gods’ punishing hubris and showcases the pettiness and jealousy of the Greek gods.

-“I am not afraid of the goddess,” she proclaimed to those gathered near, “Let her try her skill, if she so dare venture.”— Thomas Bulfinch-Arachne speaking of Athena
+“I am not afraid of the goddess,” she proclaimed to those gathered near, “Let her try her skill, if she so dare venture.”

-Athena was the goddess of defensive war, of strategy and of wisdom.
-She was also the goddess of the womanly arts, that being of carding, spinning, weaving, and needlework.
+Athena was the goddess of defensive war, strategy, and wisdom.
+She was also the goddess of the womanly arts, that being carding, spinning, weaving, and needlework.
 The goddess was the daughter of Zeus, having sprung fully grown from his head after he had swallowed her pregnant mother, Metis.
 As with the other Greek gods, she had little love of competition, especially competition from those of the mortal race.
 It was with no pleasure then, that she overheard the comments from Arachne boasting of her weaving ability.

 Arachne was the daughter of Idmon of Colophon, who was either a great dyer of wool or a shepherd.
-She lived in Lydia, and began weaving at a very young age.
+She lived in Lydia and began weaving at a very young age.
 By the time she was grown, her weaving was so beautiful as to be the envy of the nearby nymphs.
 They would gather around her workshop to see her at work.
 It was not just the finished product that was beautiful, but the simple mastery of Arachne at her work.
 From the carding of the wool to weaving the shuttle along the loom, watching Arachne at work inspired wonder.
 Unfortunately, Arachne knew that her weaving was extremely well done, and this made her prideful.
 One fateful day, a nymph seeking to compliment Arachne on her weaving, suggested that the goddess Athena herself had taught Arachne to spin and weave.
 Outraged at the suggestion, Arachne immediately scorned the suggestion, boasting “Let Athena try her skill with mine; if beaten I will pay the penalty.”

 Misfortune was with Arachne that day, for the goddess was near enough to overhear.
 Unhappy, but not yet angry, the goddess changed her appearance to that of an old crone, wrinkled and hunchbacked.
 She approached Arachne and offered some advice. “ …I hope you shall not despise my counsel.
-Challenge your fellow-mortals as you will, but do not compete with the goddess.
+Challenge your fellow mortals as you will, but do not compete with the goddess.
 On the contrary, I advise you to ask her forgiveness for what you have said, and as she is merciful perhaps she may forgive you.”
 Arachne belittled the crone’s advice and told her to keep her counsel.
 “I am not afraid of the goddess,” she proclaimed to those gathered near, “Let her try her skill, if she so dare venture.”

 Such a direct challenge could not go unanswered by Athena.
 How dare this mortal speak so of a goddess’s talents, what gall had she to challenge an Olympian?
 The old woman disguise was dropped and Athena in all her glory stood before the crowd.
 All but Arachne immediately bowed low or knelt on one knee.
-“She came.”
-Was all that Athena said to the weaver.
+“She came” was all that Athena said to the weaver.
 No further conversation was needed.
 The challenge was issued and accepted.
 The looms were quickly set up for the contest.